 How can I do better with an IUL?

 The problems or drawbacks found in traditional retirement products simply are not found in an indexed universal life insurance policy (IUL).
-Plus, the IUL offers a tax-free death benefit for your surviving loved ones that is guaranteed for a lifetime.
+In addition to the supplemental tax free income that an IUL can provide the IUL offers a tax-free death benefit for your surviving loved ones that is guaranteed for a lifetime.